-You have saved up your time and money to take a family vacation, so the hard part is over.
-The remaining stress lies in finding the perfect destination.
+Once you've saved up time off and money to take a family vacation, it's time to find the perfect destination.
 Many factors will go into your decision as you consider weather, price, and distance to travel, but the most important aspect is knowing where your loved ones will all have fun.
 Whether you prefer to stay in nature and visit a national park, tour museums, or have fun at a theme park, there's no shortage of family vacations in the U.S. that both kids and adults will enjoy.

 A trip to Orlando can foster many adventures, but the biggest draw is, of course, Disney World.
 The home of Disney in Florida is the largest in the area and sees more tourists than any other of their international ventures.
 Any family can find a way to have fun with four theme parks, two water parks, a shopping, dining, and entertainment complex, 21 resort hotels, and eight golf courses at your disposal.

 If you have energetic children in tow, frolicking around the country’s largest official state park in the contiguous U.S. is a great option.
-Not only will your family witness some of the world’s most breathtaking landscapes, but Yellowstone is also known to feature a plethora of wildlife, making your vacation into a great tool for educating children about the environment.
+Not only will your family witness some of the world’s most breathtaking landscapes, but Yellowstone is also known to feature a plethora of wildlife, making your vacation into a great opportunity for educating children about the environment.

 In the heart of Hollywood, a theme park based entirely upon the wonders of animation and film rests on a hill overlooking the city.
 Accessibility in Los Angeles can be difficult depending on where you stay, but luckily the metro system was built with Universal Studios in mind.
 And because the park is constantly updating its attractions, there will always be something for everyone.

 Explore the natural and manufactured wonders of this sleepy yet industrial Tennessee town.
-The state has a few unique theme parks within its borders, with one that may stand out more than others: Dollywood.
+The state has a few unique theme parks within its borders, with one that stands out more than others: Dollywood.
 If your family is not as keen to browse the authentically Southern attraction of Dolly Parton’s namesake park, Pigeon Forge also borders the Great Smoky Mountains National Park.

 For a sunny West Coast adventure, San Diego will tick several boxes.
 The San Diego Zoo is one of the largest in the world, known for its open-air, cageless exhibits for a more humane experience.
 There is also the undeniable draw of the beach and cuisine, which is heavily influenced by its border with Mexico.